 2. Cautionary Signs:

-These signs make the road users conscious of hazardous conditions on the road beforehand.
+These traffic signs make the road users conscious of hazardous conditions on the road beforehand.
 The drivers, accordingly, take necessary actions to handle the situation.

 3. Informatory Signs: